machinalis/quepy/docs/tutorial.rst

 Now let's discuss this procedure step by step.

-First of all, note that regex handlers need to be a subclass from :class:`quepy.regex.RegexTemplate`.
+First of all, note that regex handlers need to be a subclass from :class:`quepy.regex.QuestionTemplate`.
 They also need to define a class attribute called ``regex`` with a refo regex.

 Then, we describe the structure of the input question as a regular expression,